PLAXIS 2D + Python Scripting Tutorial 2

 g_i.save(filepath)

-Clone phases and set DeformCalcType to safety for drained and undrained cases.
+Clone the drained/undrained phases and set DeformCalcType to safety.

 # Create FoS phases